We love working with interns

 Social Work, Nonprofit Management, Psychology, Pre-Law, Education, Communication, Health Communication

 CASA of Luzerne County

-CASA (Court-Appointed Special Advocates) of Luzerne County is a non-profit child advocacy organization that was established in 2013 to serve abused and neglected children.
+CASA (Court Appointed Special Advocates) of Luzerne County is a nonprofit child advocacy organization established in 2013 to serve abused and neglected children.
 Our mission is to advocate for the best interests of abused and neglected children currently under the Luzerne County Court’s jurisdiction.
 We work to ensure that each child’s immediate needs are met and that a long-term plan to find a safe, nurturing, and permanent home for each child is carefully considered and responsibly implemented.

 CASA of Luzerne County works to achieve this mission by providing a qualified, compassionate Court Appointed Special Advocate (CASA) to each child.
 A CASA is a trained community volunteer who is appointed by a judge to represent the best interests of an abused and neglected child (or sibling group) in court.